...and what about the WOW factor?

 It is hard to get enough of this!

-Details were as if one is looking at a photograph he said...
+However, Peter Vercauteren on the left, saw details as if one is looking at a photograph, he said...

 The Dumbbell nebula.